-A virtual shower has the huge added benefit of flexibility, it can be held at roughly the same time in pregnancy or earlier.
-Rather than setting one specific date and hoping that guests are free, guests from all over the globe can participate over the span of a few days or even weeks.
-This allows for maximum participation and even more love showered on the parents-to-be.
+A virtual shower has the huge added benefit of flexibility; it can be held at roughly the same time in pregnancy as a traditional shower or earlier if you’d prefer.
+Rather than setting one specific date and hoping that guests are free, guests from all over the globe can participate over a few days or even weeks.
+This allows for maximum participation, and even more, love showered on the parents-to-be.

 While almost 60% of our customers are expecting mothers, that means 40% are friends, grandmothers, or aunts.
-And guess what they tend to start this process much earlier, something about free time.. which is why our base plan is 6 months and our premium plan is a whole 12 months!
+And guess what?
+They tend to start this baby shower planning process much earlier.
+(Something to do with free time!)
+That’s why our base plan is 6 months, and our premium plan is a whole 12 months!

-There are always cases where the traditional guidelines do not apply.
+There are always cases where traditional guidelines do not apply.
 If that applies to you, feel free to bend the guidelines to make the parents-to-be comfortable.
 Family and friends are there to support you, not judge.
-If they know your situation, they are probably even expecting some deviation from the norm like how long the shower should last.
+If they know your situation, they are probably even expecting some deviation from the norm likehow long the shower should last.

-Twins or multiples– Moms of multiples often delivery early, either because their medical professional recommends it or the babies simply run out of room and are ready to see the world!
-Having an earlier baby shower, such as towards the end of the second trimester, for twins or multiples is completely normal.
+Twins or multiples– Moms of multiples often delivery early, either because their medical professional recommends it or because the babies simply run out of womb room and are ready to see the world!
+Having an earlier baby shower, such as toward the end of the second trimester, for twins or multiples is entirely normal.